BASEL.FM

 Personal dispatches & reflections

-Running LLMs in Secure & Air-Gapped Infrastructure
+Serving LLMs in Secure & Air Gapped Environment

 There's a version of this job that's clean and simple: you pick a model, call an API, and ship.
-OpenAI, Anthropic, Google — they handle the infrastructure, you handle the application.
+OpenAI, Anthropic, Google.
+They handle the infrastructure, you handle the application.
 Done.

 Then there's the other version.
 The one where the client is a defense contractor, a hospital, a government agency, or any institution that operates under strict data sovereignty requirements.
-The one where the hardware lives in a room you need a badge to enter, and that hardware has never seen the internet — and never will.
+The one where the hardware lives in a room you need a badge to enter, and that hardware has never seen the internet.
+And never will.

 That's what this post is about.

-What is an Air-Gapped Environment?
+What is an Air Gapped Environment?

 Prerequisites